5 Valuable Things to Know about “Wakaranai”(分からない)

 This grammar is complicated and I don’t understand it no matter how many times I read it.

-When you add this phrase, yoku on wakaranai, it is perfectly expressing that you have been trying to understand it, however, you think that your understanding is still insufficient then you came up to say よく分からない (yoku wakaranai).
-Just try it and look at your partner’s response.
+When you add this phrase, yoku on wakaranai, it perfectly expresses that you have tried to understand, but you think that your understanding is still insufficient, then you have come up with よく分からない (yoku wakaranai).
+Just try it and see how your partner reacts.

-Not only よくわからない (yoku wakaranai), the following phrase is also often said by the Japanese in their daily life.
-On the occasion, when you think that you kind of only understands a little which is very limited under 50%, you can say あまりわからない (amari wakaranai) as another option.
+Not only よくわからない (yoku wakaranai), but also the following phrase is often used by the Japanese in their daily life.
+If you feel that you have a very limited understanding of less than 50%, you can try あまりわからない (amari wakaranai).

-The general nuance appears by saying あまりわからない (amari wakaranai) is that a considerable understanding is not there.
-What this means is that when you came up and say あまりわからない (amari wakaranai) to your partner, you are basically explaining to them that you only understand a little or very minimal on that content.
+The general nuance of saying あまりわからない (amari wakaranai) is that there is not much understanding.
+What this means is that when you say あまりわからない (amari wakaranai) to your partner, you are basically telling them that you have little or no understanding of the content.

-Unfortunately, please think that it does not mean that you are completely have no idea on it, it is just because your knowledge of the content is very minimal.
-To demonstrate the point, please read the following example:
+Unfortunately, please bear in mind that this does not mean that you have no idea about it, it is just that your knowledge of the content is very minimal.
+To illustrate this point, please read the following example:

 Sono kotoba wa hajimete kiitanode, amari wakaranai.